Synvya/ai-concierge/infra/README.md

 - **S3 Buckets**:
   - Frontend hosting bucket (public website hosting or CloudFront).
   - Analytics bucket for daily JSON payloads.
-- **ElastiCache / Database / VPC** resources referenced by your environment variables.
+- **Database / VPC** resources referenced by your environment variables.

 Any changes to that infrastructure (for example, new subnets, security groups, or IAM policies) must now be performed manually via the AWS console or CLI.